stanete/stanete.github.io/_posts/2018-09-13-machine-learning-without-hype.md

 # Accuracy: 0.97
 ```

-Wow!
+Wow 👏!
 The accuracy has improved a lot.
 As you see not everything depends on the model we use.

 <div class="divider"></div>